flintory5/amazon-echo-ha-bridge/README.md

 ## Quick Start

-There are currently three different ways to run the pre-built jar file:
+There are currently three different ways to run the pre-built jar file: (I use the Java option)

 **Java -** ```java -jar amazon-echo-bridge-*.jar```